 The good old post & rail fence (sometimes referred to as a board fence) is still by far my personal favorite.
 I love design, elegance, and simplicity and the board fence has all the above.
 It is a piece of art that can’t be reduced to a science.

 Posts are spaced every eight feet and typically three or four boards run horizontally.
 Under the seasoned and artistic eye of our ProFence team, it flows smoothly over hills and gently curves around property lines and is possibly the most profound way to showcase your estate.
 It draws your guests into your home with a country welcome.

 You may decide to leave your board fence a natural wood color or paint it a bright and distinguishing white.
-Or my personal favorite: soak the wood board fence in a waste oil or other natural oils to bring out a deep warm color; almost black.
+Or my personal favorite: coat the wood board fence in natural oils to bring out a deep warm color; almost black.
 This looks best when your property has a rustic country style.
 Whichever you choose, the board fence is one of the greatest assets you can use to enhance your property’s value appearance, general feel, and style.

 Universally, wood board fencing requires a post spacing of eight feet.
 The wood boards that are used are 16-feet long and need to span two openings (or stretch across three posts).
 Although board fence posts can be either round or square, ProFence only uses round posts because they last longer.
 When a board is nailed to a square post there is more surface for the board to contact, creating a moisture trap between the two pieces of wood.
 That in turn can lead to wood rot, decreasing the longevity of your fence.

 Here our team of wood fence installation experts install round wood posts which will eventually become an aesthetically pleasing and long lasting wood board fence.

 Almost all board fences will have either three or four boards that run horizontally along the posts.
 The four-board fence will be stronger and will cost more per lineal foot then the three-board fence.